ccpem/roodmus/README.md

 ```
 roodmus plot_picking --config_dir PATH/TO/CONFIG/FILES --mrc_dir PATH/TO/MRC/FILES --metadata_file PATH/TO/METADATA/FILE.{star, cs} --job_types "particle picking" "2D classification" "..." --plot_dir PATH/TO/PLOT/DIR -N N --plot_types {label_truth, label_picked, label_truth_and_picked, precision, boundary, overlap} --particle_diamter D
 ```
 Where N is the number of micrographs to load and --mrc_dir is the directory containing .mrc micrograph files.
 Multiple metadata files can be loaded in at the same time.
-Each metadata file can be given a label using the job_types option. metadata files with the same label are grouped together.
+Each metadata file can be given a label using the job_types option.
+Metadata files with the same label are grouped together.
 The labels are used as titles and axis labels in plots.
-D is the particle diamter in angstroms.
+D is the diameter (in angstroms) used for matching picked and truth particles.
 The 'label_truth' plot type plots the true particle positions on the micrograph for each metadata_file supplied.
 The 'label_picked' plot type plots the picked particle positions on the micrograph.
 The 'label_truth_and_picked' plot type plots both the true and picked particle positions on the micrograph.
 The 'precision' plot type plots the particle picking precision and recall for each job_type.
 Precision is defined as the number of picked particles closer than particle_diameter/2 to any true particle divided by the total number of picked particles.
 Recall is defined as the number of true particles with at least one picked particle closer than particle_diameter/2 divided by the total number of true particles.
 The 'boundary' plot type plots the distribution of particles in the micrographs in x-, y- and z-direction.
 The 'overlap' plot type plots the number of picked particles closer than r to any true particle for a range of r values.